ACT Assessment

 Before the test date:

 Prepare for the test.
-Go to www.actstudent.org; click on Test Prep.
+Go to www.actstudent.org; select Test Prep.

-Report to your assigned test center by the time listed on your admission ticket.
-You will not be admitted if you are late.
-ACT students report to the Grayson College Center for Workplace Learning (CWL) for assignment to their testing rooms.
+For ACT students, please report to the Grayson College Center for Workplace Learning (CWL) for room assignments.
+The CWL building is located on the Main Campus, west of the Auditorium/Fine Arts Building.
+Look for ACT signs to guide you.
 Directions: Come to Main Campus on Hwy.
 691. Use entrance to the west of the Auditorium/Fine Arts Building.
 First building on the right is the Center for Workplace Learning.
 Look for ACT signs.

-5. Calculator (Optional) – You may use any four-function, scientific, or graphing calculator, unless it has features described on the Prohibited List.
-To be certain your calculator will be permitted, visit www.actstudent.org
+Calculator (Optional): You may use any four-function, scientific, or graphing calculator, provided it is not on the prohibited list.
+To verify if your calculator is allowed, please visit www.actstudent.org

 Do not bring: